 Z-Wave and Zigbee

 The third integration is provided through the abode Gateway’s integrated protocols. abode maintains a list of devices that are compatible with their system thanks to Z-Wave & Zigbee.
 The list includes devices from makers like Aeon, Cree, Enerwave, GE, Kiwkset, Linear, Philips Hue, Schlagle, and Netvox.

 Finally, though you can connect Amazon Echo and abode using IFTTT, you can also integrate the two directly using an Alexa skill.
-You can ask Alexa to retrieve abode’s system status, mode, to arm abode, disarm it, trigger panic mode, call the police (assuming you using CONNECT + SECURE), trigger a fire alarm, check the status of your doors, windows, lock your doors, unlock them, etc. As an added security measure, you must provide a verbal PIN code to disarm your abode system or to unlock your doors using Amazon Alexa.
+You can ask Alexa to retrieve abode’s system status, mode, to arm abode, disarm it, trigger panic mode, call the police (assuming you using CONNECT + SECURE), trigger a fire alarm, check the status of your doors, windows, lock your doors, unlock them, control your connected RGB light bulbs, etc. As an added security measure, you must provide a verbal PIN code to disarm your abode system or to unlock your doors using Amazon Alexa.

 Regarding functionality, abode’s Alexa skill is vastly superior to most integrations between home security systems and Alexa.
 It also appears to be superior in regards to user feedback.
 The skill is currently rated 4 stars where similar skills are rated 2 stars.
 In testing, the skill worked flawlessly.

 As a security system, abode is most comparable to Scout, though it’s often compared to SimpliSafe.
 Like Scout and SimpliSafe, abode is a self-monitored home security system with the option for professional monitoring.
 Ironically, they all three use COPS monitoring services, though abode also uses UCC.
 They all three use a cellular signal for monitoring though abode technically uses Ethernet with a cellular backup.